OmniLayer/spec/README.md

-# Appendix B – Horrible, Awful, Very Bad Things
+# Appendix B – Regulatory and Legal Complience - Know Your Jurisdiction

-Speaking of insider trading, it should be clear by now that Mastercoins can be used for some very bad things.
-Anyone working on an implementation of the Mastercoin protocol should be very careful to warn users to not break the law of their country of residence.
-It is up to the user to know the laws of their country, and not (for instance) engage in sports betting in a country where sports betting is not legal.
+It should be clear by now that the Master Protocol can be used for activities that may be regulated or even prohibited in certain jurisdictions.
+Anyone working on an implementation of the Master Protocol should be very careful to warn users to know and understand the regulatory environment of their jurisdiction and country of residence in order to not break any laws.
+It is up to the user to know the laws of their country, and not (for instance) engage in sports betting in a juristication / country where sports betting is not a legal activity.

-Also, we are not securities experts, but one has to imagine that insider trading is illegal most places, if not everywhere.
-Also, if you think bitcoin has a reputation problem for money laundering now, just wait until you can store “USDCoins” in the block chain!
-At last, drug dealers and human traffickers will have the perfect currency to enable their work.
+Also, the contributors to this open source specification are not securities experts, and offer no advice or counsel on how to properly comply with securities or other regulations.
+This protocol is presented as a open source tool on which others can impliment clients and build innovative services for the benifit of others.

-However, stable distributed currencies will be incredibly useful in a huge number of legal applications, and even modest success of this protocol could make early investors (and even those who simply hold bitcoins) very rich.
-Mastercoins, much like guns, are just tools, capable of being used for good or for evil.
-We urge our early adopters to consider how they may use Mastercoin for good, and if you get rich, how to use that money for good.
-It will take a lot of work to make the good outshine the evil.
+That said, stable distributed currencies / smart property and the other features of this protocol will be incredibly useful in a huge number of legal applications, and even modest success of this protocol could allow early adopters (and even those who simply hold bitcoins) to greatly benefit.
+The Master Protocol and Mastercoins, are just neutral tools, capable of being used for good or for evil.
+We urge our early adopters to consider how they may use Mastercoin for good, and if they gain from its adoption, to use those funds for good.
+It will take a lot of work to make the good, outshine bad actors.

-# Appendix C – Disclaimer
+# Appendix C – Financial Disclaimer

-Investing in experimental currencies is really, absurdly risky.
+Placing your funds in experimental currencies is really, absurdly risky.
 This paper is not investment advice, and anyone predicting what will happen with experimental currencies such as those described here is indulging in the wildest sort of speculation, and that includes the speculations in the previous appendix.

-Please consult your financial adviser before investing in ANY wild scheme such as this (hint: they will probably tell you to RUN and not look back unless you assure them that it is money you are totally prepared to lose).
+Please consult your financial adviser before purchasing Mastercoins or other digital tokens (hint: they will probably tell you to RUN and not look back unless you assure them that it is money you are totally prepared to lose).

-Anyone who puts their rent money or life savings into an experiment of this type is a fool, and deserves the financial ruin they will inevitably reap from this or some other risky enterprise.
+Anyone who puts their rent money or life savings into an experiment of this type is very unwise, and is risking financial ruin from this or similarlly other risky enterprise.